November 20, 2025

-Y'know, that "democracy" the Dems constantly bleat about!
-"Majority rules," right?
+Y'know, that "democracy" the Dems constantly bleat about: "Majority rules," right?

-Hey, who could object to *that,* eh?
+Hey, no one could object to that, eh?

 But as the Democrats planned, leftist judges used that law to force states to re-draw congressional district boundaries in amazingly tortured shapes, specifically to create majority-black congressional districts.

-But no such evidence was ever found.
+And indeed, no such evidence was ever found.
 Ever.
 Randomly-drawn district boundaries--like big squares--would almost always have more whites than blacks, reflecting the percentage of the population in the entire state, eh?

 Imagine the courts adopting the legal theory that all men are rapists, who must then prove their innocence.
 Wow.